htcondor/htcondor/docs/version-history/development-release-series-89.rst

    jobs, the token file can be specified by the job attribute ``ScitokensFile``.
    :ticket:`7011`

+-  During SSL authentication, clients now verify that the server hostname matches the host's X509 certificate, using the rules from RFC 2818.
+This matches the behavior most users expected in the first place.
+To restore the prior behavior, where any valid certificate (regardless of hostname) is accepted by default, set ``SSL_SKIP_HOST_CHECK`` to ``true``. :ticket:`7030`

 Bugs Fixed:

 -  Argument names for all functions in the Python bindings